roblouie/js13k-typescript-starter/README.md

 then compresses your code.
 This means every build takes 2+ minutes, and it doesn't really have time to find the best compression config.
 This is why I have added two scripts:

 `npm run find-best-roadroller`: Will ask you how many seconds to search for a better config.
-Beyond 10 minutes you'll get diminishing returns for sure, but will run as long as you tell it and save the config to `./roadroller-config.json`.
+It will run as long as you tell it, or until it runs out of room in the buffer, and save the config to `./roadroller-config.json`.

 `npm run build-with-best-roadroller`: Runs the same build process as the regular build, except it tells RoadRoller to use the config from `./roadroller-config.json`.
 Not only will this save you a decent amount of space